Vishweswaran-Vishal/Fashionclub/README.md

 ### Installation
 1. Create a Folder where you want to save the project

+2. Install XAMPP and start Apache and MySql servers

+Open MySql server page create database as "eshop"

-2. Create a Virtual Environment and Activate
+3. Create a Virtual Environment and Activate

 Install Virtual Environment First